JoeKnittel/joeknittel.github.io/_posts/2021-02-10-Connecting-to-a-mySQL-Database-in-R.md

 ---
-title: Connecting to a mySQL Database with R (+ a Primer on SQL)
+title: Connecting to a MySQL Database with R (+ a Primer on SQL)
 output:
   md_document:
     variant: gfm